China investors flood into Hong Kong stocks as policy tightens at home

 By Luoyan Liu and John Ruwitch

-SHANGHAI, June 9 Chinese money has helped Hong Kong stocks power to near two-year highs just when mainland markets appear to have stalled on China's slowing economic growth and policy tightening.
+SHANGHAI, June 9 (Reuters) - Chinese money has helped Hong Kong stocks power to near two-year highs just when mainland markets appear to have stalled on China's slowing economic growth and policy tightening.

 The divergence in flows via the "Connect" schemes between the two markets became prominent in recent months with the Hong Kong leg seeing much greater usage compared with China-bound traffic.